García Hurtado de Mendoza, 5th Marquis of Cañete: Return to Spain

 However, Hurtado de Mendoza had already left Peru for Spain, to give his account of his campaigns and his government to King Philip II and the Council of the Indies.
 The prestige of his family, the information about his services given by the Audiencia of Lima, and the recommendations from some faithful captains that began to arrive from Chile caused the accusations of his enemies to be soon forgotten.
 Besides, he was recognized as the winner of the War of Arauco.
 This belittled the old conquistadors with the false claim that they had not done enough to suppress the Indian rebellions and pacify the Araucanía.

 In Madrid he entered into the Royal Guard.
 He was also representative to the king in Milan.

 Viceroy of Peru

-In 1590 Hurtado returned to America, now as viceroy of Peru, a position he held until the middle of the following decade.
-It was a great help to the Spanish in Chile to have someone with his first-hand knowledge of that region in the position of viceroy.
+In 1590 Hurtado returned to America, now as Viceroy of Peru, a position he held until the middle of the following decade.

 Hurtado had frequent disagreements with Turibius de Mongrovejo, Archbishop of Lima, whenever civil and ecclesiastical jurisdiction conflicted.
 The seminary school established by Mogrovejo was not established without a fight over whether to put the bishop's coat of arms on top of the entrance, or the royal coat of arms in the same place, as well as during the excommunication of Juan Ortiz de Zárate, mayor of Lima, over the forced arrest of a criminal who had taken refuge at a church.

 At the end of his term, Hurtado left Lima to return to Spain, where he died in 1609.